Arcero1/blackjack-backend/README.md

 * Creating a large amount of tests for the frontend
 * Removing the bugs
 * Streamlining the backend codebase

+The first feature after this would preferably be a session system to allow more than one user to play at the same time.

 Further features should not even be considered before these are completed.
 For an insight of the product, see the public [Trello](https://trello.com/b/x7tRWfsQ/blackjack)